 The Founders would take turns wearing the badge, sharing it with each other when a Sister had a big test or a presentation.
 The badge was so important to the women that they believed they performed better when they wore it.

-When Jan Blackwell became Archivist in 1984, she found the original badge was displayed at the Executive Headquarters in a dime store paperweight.
+When Jan Blackwell became the National Archivist in 1984, she found the original badge was displayed at the Executive Headquarters in a dime store paperweight.
 Although several steps above being buried in the ground, she knew the original badge deserved a more elegant and honorable display.
 She took the badge to Albuquerque, New Mexico, her hometown, where she had it properly mounted on red cloth in a gold-colored metal frame.

 The original badge was recently reframed in Memphis, Tennesse, and is now displayed on black velvet in a gold wooden frame.
 It is a highlight for all who visit the Executive Headquarters to see such a symbol of our Founders’ dream.